joeyespo/grip/README.md

 $ pip install grip
 ```

-On OS X, you can also install with Homebrew:
+On OS X (or linux), you can also install with Homebrew:

 ```console
 $ brew install grip